Understanding Tarot Cards

 Minor Arcana

 The Minor Arcana is made up of 56 cards, divided into four suits: Cups, Pentacles, Swords, and Wands.
-Each suit corresponds to different aspects of life:
+Each suit corresponds to different aspects of life.
+Cups relate to emotions and relationships.
+Pentacles focus on material matters and finances.
+Swords represent thoughts and conflicts.
+Wands symbolise creativity and action.

 Cups: Emotions, relationships, and connections.